-In addition, a portion of our debt at fixed rates has been swapped to interest at variable rates that are linked to changing market interest rates.
+In addition, a portion of our debt bears interest at variable rates that are linked to changing market interest rates.
+Although we may hedge a portion of our exposure to variable interest rates by entering into interest rate swaps, we cannot assure you that we will do so in the future.
 As a result, an increase in market interest rates would increase our interest expense and our debt service obligations, which would exacerbate the risks associated with our leveraged capital structure.